saltyorg/docs/docs/reference/guides/chazguides/server.md

     4.2 GiB [          ] /sonarr
 ```

-Here Plex has a lot more than that.
+Here Plex contains has a lot more than that.

 ```
 ncdu 1.12 ~ Use the arrow keys to navigate, press ? for help
 --- /opt -------------------------------------------------------
   274.5 GiB [##########] /plex
-   23.2 GiB [          ] /cj1
     7.4 GiB [          ] /tautulli
 ```

 ## Plex transcoding: